 Obviously, if you apply all the marketing we teach at Websites That Sell(Strong Calls To Action, Incredible Offers, Testimonials, Proof and yes it’s that important STRONG CALLS TO ACTION) your conversions may be much higher than 10% - just keep this in mind 😉

 Example Lead Conversion For Plumber In Brisbane: 10%

 Once we have these real life figures for our business, we can accurately forecast what a ranking on the first page could be worth in terms of Lead Flow.

 All you need to calculate is: (Total Traffic) X (Traffic Capture) X (Lead Conversion)

 So in our example, there was a total of 2,020 searches/month multiplied by 17% traffic capture, which gives us 343 visits to the website.

 Now multiply this figure by your lead conversion rate (10% in our example) – which reveals, in our example, this kind of SEO traffic will yield an average of 34 new enquiries every month.

-Now… knowing the amount of enquiries to expect (in our example 34) is great but that still doesn’t show me what ROI a first page ranking will give the business.
+Now… knowing the number of enquiries to expect (in our example 34) is great but that still doesn’t show me what ROI a first-page ranking will give the business.